 A Roth IRA is an individual retirement account that may provide investors with a tax-free income once they reach retirement.
 With a Roth IRA, investors save after-tax dollars, and their money grows tax-free.
 Roth IRAs also provide additional flexibility for withdrawals—once the account has been open for five years, contributions can be withdrawn at any time, for any reason.

 But there’s a catch: Investors can only contribute to a Roth IRA if their income falls below a specific limit.
 If your contribution is for 2020, that maximum is $124,000 for a single person or $196,000 for a married couple filing jointly (based on modified adjusted gross income).
 Though, if you make slightly more than that, you may qualify to contribute a reduced amount.

 Want to contribute to a Roth IRA, but have an income that exceeds the limits?
 Good news: There’s another option.
 It’s called a backdoor Roth IRA.

 What is a Backdoor Roth IRA?

 If you aren’t eligible to contribute to a Roth IRA outright because you make too much, you can do so through what’s called a “backdoor Roth.”
-This involves converting funds in a Traditional IRA into a Roth IRA.
-(What’s the difference between the two?
-Here’s a breakdown.)
+This process involves converting funds in a Traditional IRA into a Roth IRA.

-The government allows you to do this, as long as you pay income taxes on any contributions you deducted on your taxes (and any profits you made) when you convert.
-Unlike a normal Roth IRA, there is no income limit for doing the conversion, nor is there a ceiling to how much you can convert.
+The government allows you to do this as long as investors pay income taxes on any contributions deducted on taxes (and any profits made) when the investor converted the account.
+Unlike a standard Roth IRA, there is no income limit for doing the conversion, nor is there a ceiling to how much can be converted.

 How to Open a Backdoor Roth IRA

-If you have no other Traditional IRAs, here’s how you can make a backdoor Roth IRA happen with SoFi:
+If an investor has no other Traditional IRAs, here’s how to make a backdoor Roth IRA happen with SoFi:

 • Open both a Traditional IRA and a Roth IRA with SoFi Invest®.